-KZC 95 was last updated in 2010.
-Amendments to KZC 95 were identified in the 2018 Planning Work Program and have been carried over onto the 2019 Work Program.
+Amendments to KZC 95 were on the 2018 Planning Work Program and have been carried over onto the 2019 Work Program.
+Having last been updated in 2010, this project was an opportunity to review code effectiveness, ensure the codes are relevant, are consistent with best available science and that KZC 95 aligns with the community's vision.

 The primary objectives of the tree code amendments are to: